MagnificentSergio5/Hotel-Booking-Analysis-Dashboard/README.md

 ## 📊 Hotel Booking Analysis Dashboard
 ![Dashboard Preview](https://github.com/MagnificentSergio5/Hotel-Booking-Analysis-Dashboard/blob/main/Hotel%20Booking%20Analysis.png)

+You can interact with the dashboard [here](https://www.novypro.com/create_project/hotel-booking-analysis-27)

 ### 📌 Overview

 This Power BI project visualizes and analyzes hotel booking data to uncover customer behavior, revenue trends, destination popularity, and more.
 The goal is to assist stakeholders in making data-driven decisions in the hospitality industry.
-Details [here]()

 ### 🛠️ Tools & Technologies Used